patrik-gus/products/README.md

 # products
 FuncAppProducts is a solution for a Azure Function that exposes two HTTP API endpoints.

-1. HTTP endpoint that receives an JSON Product structure and savs in a Azure table storage named "products"
+1. HTTP endpoint that receives an JSON Product structure and saves this structure in a Azure table storage named "products"

 {
    "PartitionKey" : "Sweden",